 Gallup research shows that businesses with low employee engagement report 62% more accidents than those with high engagement.

-So much of this issue comes down to the wellbeing of staff.
-Employee wellbeing—physical and mental—is intimately intertwined with job satisfaction.
+So much of this issue comes down to employee wellbeing - it's intimately intertwined with job satisfaction.
 It’s a significant factor influencing levels of staff absenteeism.

 As it happens, engaging employees is a great way to promote wellbeing.
 Put simply, an engaging workplace provides better wellbeing for individual employees.
 Engaged employees feel valued and more positively connected to what they do.
 As mentioned in the landmark report by MacLeod and Clarke: